zombierzn/vungle-resources/Incentivized-ads-resources/README.md

 When a user successfully completes an ad view, you can configure a callback from Vungle's servers to your own to notify you of the user's completed action.

-One benefit here is control- make changes and updates directly on the server side (no need to push an update).
+One benefit here is control.
+This method allows you to make changes and updates directly on the server side so there's no need to push an update.
 Another is security to prevent replay attacks.

 **In-App Rewards**